 Consequently, Conjecture \ref{conj-detC} holds and we have the nicer formula

 \end{thm}

 For instance,

-The rest of this paper is structured as follows.
-In Section \ref{sec-pfmain}, we prove Theorem \ref{thm-main} using an explicit formula of $U^{-1}$, together with several combinatorial identities.
+The rest of this paper is Section \ref{sec-pfmain}, in which we prove Theorem \ref{thm-main} using an explicit formula of $U^{-1}$, together with several combinatorial identities.
 In Section \ref{sec-gen}, we extend these ideas to prove a natural generalization of Theorem \ref{thm-main}.